 The first scene that was shot was the one towards the end of the movie Rock Hudson picks up Doris Day and carries her through the lobby and down the street.
 After many takes, Hudson's arms were hurting, so they created a sort of sling which held Day in a crate-like device and hooked over Hudson's shoulders to evenly distribute her weight.

 Spanish TV screened "Pillow Talk" on 20th July 1969 while everybody was waiting for the Apollo landing on the Moon.
-Suddenly, the film stopped and Spanish people could see the landing directly.
+Suddenly, the film stopped and Spanish people could see the landing live.
 The film was not reshown on TV until 1999, when Spanish viewers could, at last, see the ending!